OAGi/Score/docs/user_guide/ScoreUserGuide.rst

    List page <#view-detail-of-a-code-list-1>`__ of a code list in the Production state.

-2. Click the Amend button at the top-right corner of the page.
+2. Click the "Amend" button at the top-right corner of the page.

 3. The "Edit Code List" page is refreshed with the code list whose revision number is incremented by 1.